 Moreover, if implemented, Biden’s current tax proposals would lower retained earnings used to finance business expansion plans.
 For liquidity-constrained business owners especially, the business tax hikes will reduce risk-taking, innovation, and job creation.

 Research[vii] shows that firm owners bear roughly 40 per cent of tax hikes and employees bear 30-35 per cent of the burden.
 Increasing the tax liability raises the cost of capital, deters the formation of new establishments, and reduces labour demand.
-The reduction in labour demand will lead to lower wages and discourage labor supply.
+The reduction in labour demand will lead to lower wages and discourage labour supply.

 For the wealthiest individuals, the benefit of tax avoidance will increase.
 They can choose to keep their income below US$10 million each year, spread the sale of large assets over several years, borrow against their assets, choose to transfer large fortunes to their heirs, contribute large sums to tax-advantaged retirement vehicles, or simply shift income to people who aren’t subject to the higher tax rates.